 Canstar

-Additionally, there are several websites that will compare actual rates offered by companies.
-Some will offer discounts or have special offers if you sign up through them.
+Additionally, there are several websites that compare actual rates offered by companies.
+Some offer discounts or special deals if you sign up through them.

 Currency Shop